Shreya-1910/ArtificalMethodsCW/README.md

 ##  How to Use

-1. Open the required notebook in Jupyter Notebook or Jupyter Lab.
+1. Open the required notebook in Jupyter Notebook.
 2. Set the dataset path (sample or full dataset depending on usage).
 3. Run cells sequentially to perform preprocessing, feature selection and model evaluation.
 4. View results in the output cells.